 Meanwhile, liability on CO2-derived company car tax should be among the class’s lowest.

-Our 43.9mpg test average looks unexceptional but it was produced as a result of track testing as well as mixed road testing, so owners should expect close to a 50mpg average.
+Our 43.9mpg test average on the 2.0 TDI looks unexceptional but it was produced as a result of track testing as well as mixed road testing, so owners should expect close to a 50mpg average.
 The 56.1mpg touring test result is a truer representation of the Golf’s economy, and earns it a place among the most efficient like-for-like class rivals.

 The 1.6-litre diesel is claimed to return 74.3mpg and emits 99gkm of CO2, but we suspect the fact you have to work it a bit would increase real world consumption.
 Which makes the slighty more expensive but more powerful, punchier 1.4 petrol potentially a better buy if you're concerned about economy.